beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Given that this was Sakura, there was no doubt she had been planning on telling him once she had looked into it enough to be sure.</br>
 "Oh, thanks.
 I'll keep an eye on it too".</br>
 Although the person on top was thought to have all the information, he actually did't.
 For better or for worse, people sifted through information, deciding what was and wasn't worth telling the Hokage, so a lot of information never reached his ears.
 Which was why it was vital for him to hear the opinions of people he knew like this.</br>
-Good thing Sakura's story got to me at the right time, Kakashi thought as he turned his gaze to Naruto, who had brought Sakura in to begin with.
+<em>Good thing Sakura's story got to me at the right time</em>, Kakashi thought as he turned his gaze to Naruto, who had brought Sakura in to begin with.
 It was at that moment...</br>
 "Sixth!
 There's an invader in the village!"
 A ninja from the barrier team appeared suddenly in the Hokage's office.
 Tension ran through the room.</br>
 "Did they touch the barrier?"</br>
 A spherical barrier had been set up around the village of Konohagakure, from the ground up into the sky.
 After the attack by Akatsuki, they had put up an even more powerful barrier.</br>